16.1 Conditions for Graduation

 Students must have successfully completed the requirements of the program in effect at the time of the request to graduate unless alternate arrangements have been approved in writing by the Chair or designate.

-To meet program conditions and graduate, students who interrupt their studies for an extended period of time, or who take significantly longer than the normally prescribed program duration to complete their studies, may be required to take additional subjects and/or repeat subjects which have gone through significant change.
+To meet program conditions and graduate, students who interrupt their studies for an extended period of time, or who take significantly longer than the normally prescribed program duration to complete their studies, may be required to take additional courses and/or repeat courses which have gone through significant change.

 16.2 Programs No Longer Offered